If you’re anything like us, you’ve probably been inundated with content across social media about the massive benefits of rosemary oil for hair.

 Application

-After the rosemary oil is diluted, you can safely apply it to your head hair.
+After the rosemary oil is diluted, you can safely apply it to your facial hair.

-But first, you’ll want to know how much hair oil to use…
+But first, you’ll want to know how much beard oil to use…

-If you apply too much oil, your hair and scalp underneath won’t be able to absorb it all – leaving you with a greasy shine.
+If you apply too much oil, your beard and skin underneath won’t be able to absorb it all – leaving you with a greasy shine.

 But, if you don’t use enough, you won’t receive the benefits of the oil.